 ABOUT COLLARD GREENS CULTURAL FESTIVAL

-pleased to all are willing to continue to share their resources, time and energy with us.
+Shrine of the Black Madonna, Vine City Opportunity Program, Inc. and the City of Lithonia.
+These community partners have elevated the Collard Greens Cultural Festival to another level.
+Finally, we are pleased to all are willing to continue to share their resources, time and energy with us.

 The first Atlanta Collard Green Cultural Festival in 2010 was a resounding success!
 Many new collaborations arose out of this festival, including the People's Village Project, the Center for Sustainable Living, the Sustainable Seeds Initiative and an exciting Black Farmer's Market.

-The upcoming 2022 festival will be the 13th annual and we look forward to MACGCF being a permanent tradition in Georgia as it is in East Palo Alto, California.
+The upcoming 2023 festival will be the 14th annual and we look forward to MACGCF being a permanent tradition in Georgia as it is in East Palo Alto, California.
 We look forward to the day that the Collard Greens Cultural Festival will be a festival sustained throughout the nation.